Welcome back for another installment of our Miami Hurricanes Class Breakdown.

 North Palm Beach (FL) The Benjamin School 4-star Kaiir Elam — a cousin of former Florida star Matt Elam — is player who I previously took off the board, but could become an option down the line depending on how things fall.
 With his family ties, it stands to reason that Florida is the leader for Elam, but we’ll see what happens, I guess.

-Wexford (PA) North Allegheny 3-star Joey Porter Jr. has an offer from Miami and is being evaluated.
+Wexford (PA) North Allegheny 4-star Joey Porter Jr. has an offer from Miami and put Miami in his recently released top 5.
 Son of the former Pittsburgh Steelers LB of the same name, Porter Jr. has good size at 6’2” 185lbs and good athleticism too.
-He might not be at the top of the list, but Porter Jr. is a player who Miami has contacted and is evaluating so that’s why he’s on the list.
+He might not be at the top of the list, but Porter Jr. is a player who Miami has contacted and so that’s why he’s on the list.

 Miami (FL) Palmetto 3-star Cornelius Nunn holds an offer, but has been a plan B option throughout the duration of this cycle.
 Nunn recently committed to Syracuse, due largely to the fact that the higher profile programs that had offered him weren’t pursuing him heavily...yet.
-But, depending on how things, mainly at Safety, fall for Miami in this class, Nunn could become an option to join this class in the future.
+But, with the way the board is falling now, Nunn looks likely to become an option to join this class in the future.